easilyBaffled/points-streaks/README.md

 	- [ ] what do these numbers mean?
 - [ ] get push notifications from github if pipeline fails
 - [ ] how to convert my CI/CD to apply for all branches
+- [ ] have a `console.log` that outputs the last commit id so I can know if I'm really looking at the last change

 </details>
 <details>